QuarkNerd/blog/README.md

 **If this if your first post please see [first post setup](https://github.com/scottlogic/blog#first-post-setup).**

 Blog posts can be written in either HTML or markdown.
-Markdown is processed via Kramdown, with the the details of the (very simple) formatting found on [Kramdown website](http://kramdown.gettalong.org/index.html)
+Markdown is processed via Kramdown, with the the details of the (very simple) formatting found on in the [official quick reference](https://kramdown.gettalong.org/quickref.html).

 The post name should be formatted as: [Current date: YYYY-MM-DD]-[post name].